-This feature, this genial vigour, in what we have styled a natural rhetoric, acquires additional importance when we recur to the fact that has already been mentioned-viz. that inasmuch as rhetoric is a formal or instrumental department, its influence is liable to become, and too often has become. debilitating to the human mind.
-When this branch of discipline becomes artificial and mechanical in its character, by being severed too much from those profounder, and more solid, departments of human knowledge from whose root and fatness it must derive all its nourishment and circulating juices; when rhetoric degenerates into a mere collection of rules for the structure of sentences and the finish of diction; no studies or training will do more to diminish the resources of the mind, and to benumb and kill the vitality of the soul, than the rhetorical.
-The eye is kept upon the form merely, and no mind. individual or national, was ever made strong or fertile by the contemplation of mere form.
-The mind under such a tutorage works by rote, instead of from an inward influence and an organic law.
-In reality, its action is a surface-action, which only irritates and tires out its powers.
-Perhaps the strongest objections that have been advanced against a rhetorical course of instruction find their support and force here.
-Men complain of the dryness, and the want of geniality, of a professed rhetorician.
-The common mind is not satisfied with his studious artifice, and his measured movements, but craves something more; it craves a robust and hearty utterance, a hale and lifesome method.
-Notice that it is not positively displeased with this precision and finish of the rhetorician, but only with the lack of a genial impulse under it.
-Its sins of omission have brought rhetoric into disrepute.
+This feature-this genial vigor-in what we have styled a Natural Rhetoric, acquires additional importance, when we recur to the fact that has already been mentioned, viz, that inasmuch as Rhetoric is a formal or instrumental department, its influence is liable to become and too often has become, debilitating to the human mind.
+When this branch of discipline becomes artificial and mechanical in its character, by being severed too much from those profounder and more solid departments of human knowledge from whose root and fatness it must derive all its nourishment and circulating juices when Rhetoric degenerates into a mere collection of rules for the structure of sentences and the finish of expression-no studies or training will do more to diminish the resources of the mind, and to benumb and kill the vitality of the soul, The eye is kept upon the form merely, than the Rhetorical. and no mind individual or national, was ever made strong or fertile by the contemplation of mere form.
+The mind under such a tutorage works by rote instead of from an inward influence and an organic law.
+In reality, its action is a surfaceaction, which only irritates and tires out its powers. the strongest objections that have been advanced against a Rhetorical course of instruction, find their support and force Men complain of the dryness and the want of geniality of a professed Rhetorician.
+The common mind is not satisfied with his studious artifice and his measured movements, but craves something more-it craves a robust and hearty utterance, a hale and lifesome method. it is not positively displeased with this precision and finish of the Rhetorician, but only with the lack of a genial impulse It is its sins of omission that have brought Rhetounder it. ric into disrepute.

 But when the training, under consideration, results in a genial and invigorating process, by which the profoundest thinking and the best feeling of the soul are discharged to the utmost, and yet the mind feels the more buoyant for it, and the stronger for it, all such objections vanish.
-There is, we are confident, there is a method of disciplining the mind in the direction of rhetoric, and for the purposes of form and style, that does not in the least diminish the vigour and the healthiness of its natural processes.
-If there is not. then the department should be annihilated.
-If there can be no rhetorical training in the schools, but such as is destructive of the freshness, and originality, and geniality of native impulses and native utterances, then it were far better to leave the mind to its unpruned and tangled luxuriance; to let it wander at its own sweet will, and bear with its tedious windings and its endless eddies.
-Here and there, at least, there would be an onward movement, and the inspiration of a But it is not so.
-For, says forward motion.
-Shakespeare:
+There is, we are confident-there is a method of disciplining the mind in the direction of Rhetoric, and for the purposes of form and style, that does not in the least diminish the vigor and the healthiness of its natural processes.
+If there is not, then the department should be annihilated.
+If there can be no Rhetorical training in the schools, but such as is destructive of the freshness, and originality, and geniality of native impulses and native utterances, then it were far better to leave the mind to its unpruned and tangled luxuriance-to let it wander at its own sweet will, and bear with its tedious windings and its endless eddies.
+Here and there, at least, there would be an onward movement, and the inspiration of a forward motion.
+But it is not so.
+For says Shakspeare:-

-There is an art which . . . shares With great creating nature.
+There is an Art which shares With great creating Nature.